Profile

 Tell us a little about yourself:

-I have an MA (Hons) in Psychology, an MSc in Human Cognitive Neuropsychology, and a PhD in Psychology, all from the University of Edinburgh.
-While completing my PhD, I worked as a psychometric testing officer at the Centre for Cognitive Ageing and Cognitive Epidemiology (University of Edinburgh) and a research assistant for the Dementias Platform UK.
-Both these roles involved developing cognitive assessments for large-scale studies.
+I’m a psychologist by training, with an MA in Psychology, an MSc in Human Cognitive Neuropsychology, and a PhD in Psychology, all from the University of Edinburgh.
+While completing my PhD, I worked as a psychometric officer at the Centre for Cognitive Ageing and Cognitive Epidemiology and the Dementias Platform UK.
+Both these roles involved developing cognitive assessments for large-scale ageing studies.

 Tell us a fun fact about yourself:

-When I was a child, I wanted to be a biker with pink hair and an Egyptologist!
+When I was a child, I wanted to be a motorbiker with pink hair and an Egyptologist!
+So far, I have achieved neither, but I guess there’s still time!

 Why did you choose to work in dementia research?